deanone/k-means/README.md

-This repo contains the implementation of the k-means clustering machine learning algorithm:
+This repo contains an implementation of the k-means clustering machine learning algorithm:

 https://en.wikipedia.org/wiki/K-means_clustering